-The Project will develop and implement ESMS for the respective construction and operational phases.
+The Project will develop and implement ESMSs for the respective construction and operational phases.
 The scope will need to include:

-- Applicable activities and timescales for construction/operation; - Compliance with applicable national regulation, lender requirements and loan covenants; - Detailed mitigation and management measures required following construction and operational impacts identified from the ESIA; - Roles and responsibilities for appropriate management organisational units; - Boundaries of the ESMS (i.e. this will include the Project site and associated facilities [such as the grid connection and access road], including temporary facilities for construction, other laydowns/storage areas, warehouses etc.); - Key risks and management requirements related to primary supply chains (which can reasonably be managed), and; - Requirements for monitoring and reporting, including measures for inspection, audit, review and preventative action.
+- Applicable activities and timescales for construction, commissioning and operation; - Compliance with applicable national regulation, lender requirements and loan covenants; - Detailed mitigation and management measures required following construction, commissioning and operational impacts identified from the ESIA; - Roles and responsibilities for appropriate management organisational units; - Boundaries of the ESMS (i.e. this will include the project site and may include associated facilities, temporary storage areas or other storage areas, warehouses etc.); - Key risks and management requirements related to primary supply chains (which can reasonably be managed), and; - Requirements for monitoring and reporting, including measures for inspection, audit, review and preventative action.